 Debt securities measured at amortized costs are assessed for impairment using the ECL model.
 The Company, excluding Ability's investments in mortgage loans, elects to measure the allowance for its net investment in loans carried at amortized cost at an amount equal to lifetime ECLs under a simplified approach that does not require the Company to track changes in credit risk.
 Other than Ability's mortgage loans, the Company has only one loan investment measured at amortized cost, and therefore, the simplified approach adequately approximates ECL.
-For

-Ability's investment in mortgage loans, the allowance for credit losses is measured at a 12-month expected credit loss unless there is a significant increase in credit risk.
+For Ability's investment in mortgage loans, the allowance for credit losses is measured at a 12-month expected credit loss unless there is a significant increase in credit risk.

-Additional information regarding accounting for debt securities measured at amortized cost, other securities, the related allowance for credit losses and the determination of fair value is included in Note 3 and Note 6 of the audited annual consolidated financial statements for the year ended December 31, 2024.
+Additional information regarding accounting for debt securities measured at amortized cost, other securities, the related allowance for credit losses and the determination of fair value is included in Note 3 of the audited annual consolidated financial statements for the year ended December 31, 2024 and Note 6 of the Interim Consolidated Financial Statements for the quarter ended March 31, 2025.